J-Bockhofer/csvenum/README.md

 So here's a code-gen to assist in creating enums with associated constants.
 Like route or query parameter bindings for an API.

 Just declare a table in a .csv, generate and you're done.

-Especially for painstakingly hand-coded, or macro-intensive libraries like [celes](https://crates.io/crates/celes), it may be worthwhile to consider including a .csv file in the source code.

-This file could provide users with a convenient means to append their own data and library authors with a single source of truth for their constants.

 You can just grab a file like [this](https://github.com/J-Bockhofer/csvenum/blob/main/examples/country_data.csv), add type information and be good to go.